UK interest rates kept at record low

 The decision by the Monetary Policy Committee comes more than six years after the record low was introduced.

-The half-dozen years of ultra-low interest rates have cut returns on savings, but mortgage borrowers have benefited from lower repayments.
+The half-dozen years of ultra-low interest rates have cut returns on savings, while mortgage borrowers have reaped the benefits of lower repayments.

-The Bank left the scale of its quantitative easing (QE) stimulus programme unchanged at £375bn.
+The Bank left the scale of its quantitative easing (QE) programme to boost the money supply unchanged at £375bn.